Sylvia Holland: Biography

 Because of her background as a musician and artist, her first assignment was the Pastoral Symphony segment for Fantasia (1940).
 By December 1938, Holland had been asked to supervise the "Waltz of the Flowers" segment of the Nutcracker Suite.
 After being partnered with Majolie and fellow sketch artist Ethel Kulsar, her responsibilities at Disney included story direction, concept art, colour studies, timing, and supervising other artists.
 Throughout her career at the Disney studios, Walt Disney held her in high regard, noting that she was "a highly talented artist with a marvelous sense for decoration and color" who "contributed immensely to the good taste and beauty of our pictures".

 By April 1940, Fantasia had been finished, and Holland later developed concept art on the "Little April Shower" sequence for the 1942 film Bambi.
 With Mary Blair, she developed concept art for Baby Ballet, a sequence intended for a planned sequel to Fantasia that never got made.
 Around this same time, Holland was developing storyboards on an early version of The Little Mermaid.
-However, by September 1941, Holland had been laid off, but she returned back to Disney in August 1942 to develop storyboards on Victory Through Air Power (1943).
+However, by September 1941, Holland had been laid off, but she returned to Disney in August 1942 to develop storyboards on Victory Through Air Power (1943).
 By early 1945, the Disney studios had looked to salvage abandoned musical segments and combine them for the 1946 package film Make Mine Music.
 During production, Holland had written story treatments about Greek muses, which later became the "Two Silhouettes" sequence.

 Holland was laid off from Disney once again in 1946, and briefly worked for Metro-Goldwyn-Mayer.
 She then became a children's illustrator for Whitman Publishing as well worked as a greetings card designer for MacMillan's Readers and Chryston Limited Edition.
 During the 1950s, she purchased three and a half acres within the San Fernando Valley in which she constructed two houses and an office on Ventura Boulevard.
 During the 1960s and 1970s, she also developed a past time of developing of a new breed of Siamese cats, the Balinese, which brought her international attention.

 On Easter Sunday 1974, Holland died from a stroke in Tarzana, California.